 1. Volatility is used as a measure of risk.

-2. Volatility is driven by a number of factors, from the state of the economy to human psychology.
+2. Stock volatility is driven by a number of factors, from the state of the economy to human psychology.

 3. High volatility often implies bigger risks.

-4. While low volatility traditionally means less risks, less returns, it is not always the case.
+4. While low volatility traditionally means less risks and less returns, it is not always the case.

-Before we dive into the benefits of a low volatility portfolio, you may ask yourself: what is volatility?
+Before we dive into the benefits of a having low volatility stocks in your portfolio, you may ask yourself: what is volatility?